OBOAcademy/obook/docs/reference/are-two-entities-the-same.md

         - Are `s` and `o` the same **kind*** of entity?
 (High level branch analysis)
         - Do `s` and `o` have the same/similar set of ancestors? (requires all ancestors to be mapped)
         - Do `s` and `o` have the same/similar set of decendants? (requires all descendants to be mapped)
+        - Advanced: `s` and `o` are linked to similar feature sets (phenotypes, average weight, number of carbon atoms, etc).
+Shared references to the same scientific publications could count here as well.
     - Level of confidence gained on average: MEDIUM
     - Note: the **primary organising relationship** structures of two semantic spaces rarely exactly correspond to each other - a failing hierarchical comparison is not a strong evidence against a mapping.
     - Cost: MEDIUM to HIGH (this check can be automated to some degree, but due to the cost of needing ancestors mapped already, is probably executed better by a human)
     - Is the acquired confidence sufficient at this stage?
 If `yes`, move to the next mapping canidate.
 If `no`, move on.
-1. Domain expert review of definitions (comparing only the textual definitions provided by both sources and determining whether they refer to the same concept under the mapping premises defined)
+1. Domain expert review of definitions (comparing only the textual definitions provided by both sources and determining whether they refer to the same concept under the mapping curation rules defined).
+Note that this is only possible if both resources in question provide "formal definitions" - definitions that fully define the concept, rather than merely "describe" it.
     - Level of confidence gained on overage: MEDIUM to HIGH (this depends on the domain expertise _and_ the semantic engineering expertise of the mapping author)
     - Preprocessing: Avoid (could affect interpretation).
     - Cost: HIGH (Expert curation is the highest level of cost and should only be used if no other justification or combination of justifications can be employed to attain the target level of confidence).
     - Is the acquired confidence sufficient at this stage?
 If `yes`, move to the next mapping canidate.
 If `no`, move on.
-1. Full domain expert review (expert aggregates evidence from within the resource (hierarchial structures, logical axioms, definitions, etc) and outside to determine if the subject and the object entity refer to the same concept)
+1. Full domain expert review (expert aggregates evidence from within the resource (hierarchial structures, logical axioms, definitions, etc) and outside to determine if the subject and the object entity refer to the same concept).
+This may involve reviewing papers, links to websites, databases with additional information about the entities, and other sources.
     - Level of confidence gained on overage: MEDIUM to HIGH (this depends on the domain expertise _and_ the semantic engineering expertise of the mapping author)
     - Preprocessing: Avoid (could affect interpretation).
     - Cost: VERY HIGH (Expert curation is the highest level of cost and should only be used if no other justification or combination of justifications can be employed to attain the target level of confidence).

 #### Examples for levels of evidence

-##### The difficulty of deciding what level of confidence is "enough"

-MONDO:0000022 (Nocturnal Enuresis) is currently defined as "urination during sleep", and classified under psychiatric disorders.

-ICD10CM:N39.44 (Nocturnal enuresis) is classified as an urological disease (organic, rather than psychiatric, disorder), where a urinary incontinence not due to a substance or known physiological condition is explicitly _excluded_.

-Regardless of whether we believe that Mondo is misclassifying the disease (it should also be a urinary disease), either we are interpreting here the exact same disease/syndrome differently between Mondo and ICD10 (assigning different etiologies), or two etiologically different diseases have been assigned the exact same name.

-Again, we have a few options here.
-(1) we decide we dont care about the difference.
-A rough mapping seems to be good enough, and most our applications (data aggregation, analysis) wont care if both concepts are merged into the same.
-If this is _generally_ the case for diseases with the exact same or very similary names, we just decide that the confidence given to us by "same name" is 99 or even 100%.
-(2) we decide they are different.
-In this case, we _must_ have every single mapping reviewed by a clinical specialist, unless we have access to all properties of the conceptual model (full etiology, phenotypic profile, etc).
+- To determine if two rare genetic diseases as defined by OMIM and Orphanet are same is difficult because we often do not have exactly the same name documented.
+To avoid the costly review of a rare disease expert (in the absence of proxy mappings), we can leverage disease to gene assocations to determine very similar diseases according to their genotypic profile.
+  We can furthermore bolster our evidence by comparing the phenotypic profiles.
+Techniques for doing so range from simple Jaccard (overlap of the associated phenotypic profile of both diseases) to complex methods such as [phenodigm](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3649640/) that take the ontology semantics into account, or even modern LLM embeddings.

+### Summary

+You can never determine if two entities are truly the same.
+You can only collect evidence for and against a mapping under a specific set of curation rules.
+To do so, you first determine the conceptual model of the semantic spaces defining the entities you seek to map.
+Then you define, depending on your use case, your specific curation rules.
+These rules determine which mapping predicates you use to curate, and which level of evidence you require for asserting a specific entity mapping.
+While mappings are, therefore, inherently connected to a use case, the goal of SSSOM and other mapping standardisation efforts is to make mappings usable across use cases.